csmatthews/npmrds-tool/README.md

 # NPMRDS Tool

-This tool processes NPMRDS data downloaded from RITIS' NPMRDS Trend Map tool to use in ArcGIS Pro.
-It converts the downloaded .XML files to tables, imports that data into a geodatabase, and creates new fields.
+This tool processes NPMRDS data downloaded from RITIS' NPMRDS Trend Map tool to use in ArcGIS.
+It converts the downloaded .XML files to tables and imports that data into a geodatabase.

 ## Prerequisites